-A pocket guide to the procedures of the SICC as set out in the applicable legislation, Rules of Court and practice directions has been issued.
+A pocket guide to the procedures of the SICC as set out in the applicable legislation, Rules of Court and practice directions as at January 2017 has been issued.

 Click here to view the SICC Procedural Guide.

 Click here to view the typical procedure of an SICC action.